 - After that, copy the cell (E5:E10) from the sheet VBA.
 Then, paste it to the cell range (E5:E10) of the worksheet named NewSheet.

-Ultimately, this article demonstrates how to protect formulas in excel but allow the copy option of those formulas.
+Ultimately, this article demonstrates how to protect formulas in Excel but allows the copy option of those formulas.
 Download the practice worksheet that comes with this article to put your skills to the test.
 If you have any questions, please leave a remark in the box below.
-Our team will do everything necessary to react to you as soon as possible.
-So keep an eye out for more new Microsoft Excel solutions in the future.
+Our team will do everything necessary to respond to you as soon as possible.
+So keep an eye out for more new Excel solutions in the future.